seangloverinc/seangloverinc.github.io/index.md

 </p>

 <p>
-  Sean specializes in data streaming and distributed systems, leveraging technologies such as Pekko/Akka, Akka Streams, Scala, Go, Kafka, Spark, and Kubernetes.
+  Sean specializes in generative AI and LLMs, data streaming and distributed systems, leveraging technologies such as Pekko/Akka, Akka Streams, Scala, Go, Kafka, Spark, and Kubernetes.
   He has been invited to <a href="/talks/">speak</a> at numerous prestigious software development and big data conferences worldwide, including Kafka Summit, O'Reilly Strata Conference, Reactive Conf, DataEngConf, and Scale By The Bay.
   As an <a href="/opensource/">open source</a> contributor and maintainer, Sean focuses on advancing the ecosystems of